A Large-$N$ Expansion for Minimum Bias: Interpretation of Data

 Here, $N^\text{pair}$ is the number of pairs of particles from which their pseudorapidity difference $\Delta\eta$ and azimuthal angle difference $\Delta \phi$ are measured. $S(\Delta\eta,\Delta\phi)$ is the double differential cross section for ``signal'' pairs of particles drawn from the same event.
 To eliminate trivial correlations to some extent, this is divided by the ``background'' distribution $B(\Delta\eta,\Delta\phi)$ which consists of pairs of particles drawn from different events.
 Thus, the paired particles that contribute to $B(\Delta\eta,\Delta\phi)$ are truly uncorrelated.
 Finally, $B(0,0)$ is a convenient normalization factor.

 Starting with the signal distribution $S(\Delta\eta,\Delta\phi)$, it is defined to be

 where $N^\text{same}$ is the number of pairs of particles drawn from the same event.
 In the limit that the number of detected particles in the event $N\to\infty$, correlations between pairs of particles due to momentum conservation are eliminated.
 Further, we expect that the pseudorapidity and azimuthal angle differences are uncorrelated, or only very weakly correlated, because the squared matrix element approaches a constant in this limit.
-This suggests that the signal distribution factorizes to leading power in $1/N$ as
+Any such correlations have to come from terms in the expansion in Eq.~\eqref{eq:expansion0} of at least order $Q^{-4}$, and so the signal distribution factorizes to leading power in $1/N$ as

 Here, $p(\Delta\phi)$ is the probability distribution for azimuthal angle differences established in \Eq{eq:delphidistfinal}, and $dN^\text{pair}/d\Delta\eta$ is the pairwise $\Delta\eta$ distribution.